jonromero/jonio_website/content/trading/trading-ethereum.md

 On the next post, I will post the whole algorithm and go line by line.
 I also plan to discuss a little bit more about theDAO and Ethereum.
 If you don't want to miss any of these and get some more additional info, feel free to sign up to the [newsletter](http://eepurl.com/bGbOnb) where I talk about fintech, algorithms and the markets.

+By the way, if you want to make your own cryptocurrency and learn more about Ethereum, I have a great post with the code posted [here](hugcoin-build-your-own-cryptocurrency-coin.html).

 ** Coming next: Diving into the ETHDAO algotrading program **

 If you have more feedback, ping me at [jonromero](http://www.twitter.com/jonromero) or signup to the [newsletter](http://eepurl.com/bGbOnb).